GeekTrainer/learn-django/Module4/Module4_Unit5.md

 ]
 ```

 As you can see we have added `<int:pk>` at the beginning of this path.
 This was added since we want the detail view to be called when the user clicks on the shelter id.
 In order for this path to work correctly we now need to modify the code a little in the **shelter_list.html** page.

-Add the code under comment `<!-- TODO - Add URL for shelter id to request correct path for DetailView  -->` to create the URL.
+4. Go to the **shelter_list.html** template and add the code under comment `<!-- TODO - Add URL for shelter id to request correct path for DetailView  -->` to create the URL.

 ```html
 {% block content %}